fractalide/fractalide/README.md

 * Contributors are listed in [AUTHORS](./AUTHORS).
 Copyright is distributed far and wide throughout the community to prevent corporate takeovers and lockins.
 * Fractalide uses the [C4.2 (Collective Code Construction Contract)](CONTRIBUTING.md) process for contributions.
 Please read this if you are unfamiliar with it.
 * Fractalide grows by the slow and careful accretion of simple, minimal solutions to real problems faced by many people.
+* We don't do feature requests, if you can't create the feature yourself then you need to put money on the table and the job will be handed to a community member.
+This prevents burn out.

 ### Consulting and Support
 Name | Info | Language